parikshitkumar1/fundpilot/README.md

-# FundPilot - Web Form Filling Automation with AI Model Integration
+# fundmachine - Web Form Filling Automation with AI Model Integration

-FundPilot automates the process of filling out web forms using AI models and web automation tools.
+fundmachine automates the process of filling out web forms using AI models and web automation tools.
 The AI generates context-aware answers for the form fields, and Selenium is used to fill out the form programmatically.
 The process is designed to be run offline for privacy and efficiency.

 ---